 Are pregnant or may be pregnant, or are breastfeeding

 Have any implanted device or metal clips or pins in your body

 How do I get ready for an MRI of the spine and brain?

 Your healthcare provider will explain the procedure to you and give you a chance to ask questions.
 Make a list of questions and discuss these and any concerns with your healthcare provider before the procedure.
-Consider bringing a family member or trusted friend to the medical appointment to help you remember your questions and concerns and to take notes.
+Consider bringing a family member or trusted friend to the medical appointment.
+They can help you remember your questions and concerns and take notes.